 which is hopefully not too hard to find.
 All areas and categories are defined in

-an orgsys file [b] and specified for every file in the frontmatter.
+an orgsys file and specified for every file in the frontmatter.
 Under the

 git file system, all post files are organized in a two-level deep tree of

 Every post is assigned a friendly url transform of the title.
 Of course, the assumption here is that no two posts will have the same title.
 I think that's a reasonable assumption and forces me to disambiguate semantics in the title itself.
 This also keeps things robust to any re-organization I might like on the file system later.
 In case I wish to change the title, I provide a list of old redirect urls in the file metadata (frontmatter).
-I've also assigned each article a permanent ID as a simple concatenation of its area, category and the date of creation [c].
 Conforming to the philosophy, none of this is influenced by characteristics of the file system - the file name or organization under a folder.